joncursi/cheddur-whitepaper/whitepaper.md

 and the Cheddur team, Cheddur tokens (CHDR) will be introduced in version 2.0 of the platform.
 The purpose of this token system is to:

-* Establish a reputation system to designate user influence in the network.
+* Establish a reputation system to designate user influence on the platform.
 * Determine the subjective quality of each user-generated review using the wisdom of the crowd.
-* Incentivize users to create and curate the highest-quality cryptocurrency reviews via rewards and network influence.
+* Incentivize users to create and curate the highest-quality cryptocurrency reviews via rewards and platform influence.
 * More accurately calculate the overall star rating and popularity of each cryptocurrency company by favoring reviews that are deemed to be high quality.
 * Minimize the effects of tribalism, astroturfing, review brigading, and other